 - Access instructional support from our world-class faculty

 - Join Penn Foster's Community, plus immediate membership in the High School academic group, accessible 24/7

 - Create a customized payment plan with 0% interest

 - Personalize your student homepage, learning portal and gain free access to Career Cruising

 Is Penn Foster High School accredited?
 Will colleges accept my diploma?

-It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at hundreds of universities nationwide.
+It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at many universities nationwide.
 Remember, colleges have a variety of entry requirements, and not all colleges recognize all high school diplomas.